 Check out the options, but find a tool that works with your brain and gives you the right space to organize your ideas.

 If you’re interested in Trello, but are intimidated to get started or just want some extra help, check out Kate Doster’s Trello Magic course!
-It’s inexpensive and will get you started and organized in no time
+It’s inexpensive and will get you started and organized in no time.

 So that’s it!
 A short and sweet episode to give you an estimate of how much time to spend on your Pinterest marketing and to suggest some time management tips and tools you can use to help manage your marketing time efficiently.

 My challenge for you this week is to track your Pinterest marketing time.
 Take some simple notes and see where you’re at.
 Are you spending too much time or not enough time on this business task?
-Save time by implement some of these time-effective tips and tricks.
+Save time by implementing some of these time-effective tips and tricks.

 For some of us, we are coming out of a period where our kids have been at home pretty much all of the time.
 Now my time is shifting because my kids are back in school.